Stationary measures of the KPZ equation on an interval from Enaud-Derrida's matrix product ansatz representation: Introduction

 Nevertheless, the description of the stationary measures for the KPZ equation on an interval was obtained as a combination of a long series of highly nontrivial works.
 It is based on a specific representation of the MPA from \cite{uchiyama2004asymmetric} involving Askey-Wilson orthogonal polynomials.
 In an apparently disconnected area of mathematics, these Askey-Wilson orthogonal polynomials were used to construct stochastic processes called quadratic harnesses in \cite{bryc2010askey}.
 The connection with the MPA was made in \cite{bryc2017asymmetric}, where it was shown that the Laplace transform of ASEP's stationary measure can be written using some of those quadratic harnesses.
 The weak asymmetric scaling limit was then considered in \cite{corwin2021stationary}, which established the first formula characterizing stationary measures for the KPZ equation on an interval.
 The multipoint Laplace transform of the stationary measure was expressed in \cite{corwin2021stationary} as multiple integrals of products of ratios of Gamma functions.
 Finally, \cite{barraquand2022steady} recognized in the formulas from \cite{corwin2021stationary} expressions that typically arise in Liouville quantum mechanics and performed a Laplace inversion to obtain \eqref{eq:H} and \eqref{eq:path}.
 The alternative Laplace transform inversion from \cite{bryc2022markov} uses similar ideas, though rather inspired by results in stochastic analysis than Liouville quantum mechanics.

 The aim of this paper is to show that there exists a more direct derivation of the stationary measure \eqref{eq:H} via the path integral \eqref{eq:PU}, as was suggested to us by Bernard Derrida.
 This alternative route relies on two main inputs.
 The first one is a representation of the MPA, due to Enaud and Derrida \cite{enaud2004large}, different from the representation from \cite{uchiyama2004asymmetric}.
 The second input is that when the MPA representation is made of reasonably simple bidiagonal matrices, it is possible to describe the stationary height function as some reweighted random walk.
 This elegant trick was first used in \cite{derrida2004asymmetric} in the totally asymmetric case (TASEP), and in \cite{enaud2004large, derrida2005fluctuations} in the partially asymmetric case (ASEP).
-Our main result is that in the weakly asymmetric scaling limit, these reweighted random walks converge to the reweighted Brownian motion defined by \eqref{eq:PU}, ultimately leading to the representation \eqref{eq:H}.
+Connections between the MPA and Motzkin paths are also discussed in \cite{brak2006combinatorial, blythe2009continued}, though these works involve different representations of the MPA, hence the weighted lattice paths there are different from the present paper.
+Our main result is that in the weakly asymmetric scaling limit, the reweighted random walks defined below in Section \ref{sec:ASEP} converge to the reweighted Brownian motion defined by \eqref{eq:PU}, ultimately leading to the representation \eqref{eq:H}.
 This new derivation is close in spirit to the arguments used in \cite{enaud2004large}, although this reference considered a different scaling limit of ASEP which does not converge to the KPZ equation and studied large deviations.